Frederick III, Holy Roman Emperor: Emperor

 Frederick's personal motto was the mysterious string A.E.I.O.U., which he imprinted on all his belongings.
-He never explained its meaning, leading to many different interpretations being presented, although it has been claimed that shortly before his death he said it stands for Austriae Est Imperare Orbi Universo or Alles Erdreich ist Österreich untertan ("All the world is subject to Austria").
+He never explained its meaning, leading to many different interpretations being presented, although it has been claimed that shortly before his death, he said it stands for Austriae Est Imperare Orbi Universo or Alles Erdreich ist Österreich untertan ("All the world is subject to Austria").
 It may well symbolise his own understanding of the historical importance and meaning of his rule and of the early gaining of the Imperial title.

 Frederick had been very careful regarding the reform movement in the empire.
 For most of his reign, he considered reform as a threat to his imperial prerogatives.
 He avoided direct confrontation, which might lead to humiliation if the princes refused to give way.
 After 1440, the reform of the Empire and Church was sustained and led by local and regional powers, particularly the territorial princes.
-In his last years, however, there was more pressure on him taking action from a higher level.
-Berthold von Henneberg, the Archbishop of Mainz, who spoke on behalf of reform-minded princes (who wanted to reform the Empire without strengthening the imperial hand), capitalized on Frederick's desire to secure the imperial election for Maximilian.
-Thus in his last years, he presided over the initial phase of Imperial Reform, which would mainly unfold under his son Maximilian.
+In his last years, however, there was more pressure on him to take action from a higher level.
+Berthold von Henneberg, the Archbishop of Mainz, who spoke on behalf of reform-minded princes (who wanted to reform the Empire without strengthening the imperial hand), capitalised on Frederick's desire to secure the imperial election for Maximilian.
+Thus, in his last years, he presided over the initial phase of Imperial Reform, which would mainly unfold under his son Maximilian.
 Maximilian himself was more open to reform, although naturally he also wanted to preserve and enhance imperial prerogatives.
 After Frederick retired to Linz in 1488, as a compromise, Maximilian acted as mediator between the princes and his father.
-When he attained sole rule after Frederick's death, he would continued this policy of brokerage, acting as the impartial judge between options suggested by the princes.
+When he attained sole rule after Frederick's death, he would continue this policy of brokerage, acting as the impartial judge between options suggested by the princes.

 Patronage of the arts

 Frederick was an important and powerful patron of music, with a "preference for importing Western talent".
-This, combined with the efforts by non-courtly institutions like the Cathedral at Trent, would contribute to the flourishing of music under Maximilian I.
+This, combined with the efforts by non-courtly institutions like the Trento Cathedral, would contribute to the flourishing of music under Maximilian I.

-The 110 books he collected form the core collection of the later Bibliotheca Regia, that was the predecessor of the later Imperial Library and the current Austrian National Library (Österreichische Nationalbibliothek).
+The 110 books he collected form the core collection of the later Bibliotheca Regia, which was the predecessor of the later Imperial Library and the current Austrian National Library (Österreichische Nationalbibliothek).

 In 1471, Frederick commissioned a set of mechanical astronomical instruments from the Nuremberg craftsman Erhard Etzlaub, including a portable astrolabe.